marl64/autoMP/README.md

 ## What you need

 #### autoMP
-Our image converting and script writing utility.
+Our image conversion and script writing utility.
 Be sure to download the latest version!\
 -> https://github.com/marl64/autoMP/releases

 #### Python